JeffurryB/StarfleetProjectS31/README.md

-# Starfleet Delta
+# Star Trek RolePlay Group
-Repository for Starfleet Delta Webpage, Database, and all in-world scripts
+Repository for Star Trek RP Group Webpage, Database, and all in-world scripts

 The Officer Rank Structure is as follows: